Best Arctic Cruises to see Polar Bears

 In Canada, Baffin Island, there are similar approach guidelines to Svalbard.

-Polar bear on way to North Pole
+Polar bear on sea-ice edge

 Kayaking in Spitsbergen – with a Sleeping polar bear